rjnp2/loan_prediction/README.md

 # loan_prediction

-Welcome to this course on Loan Prediction Practice Problem.
+Welcome to this project on Loan Prediction Practice Problem.

 Objective: